paudetseis/SplitPy/README.md

 - Wustefeld, A., Bokelmann, G., Zeroli, C., and Barruol, G. (2008).
 SplitLab:
   A shear-wave splitting environment in Matlab.
 Computers & Geoscience, 34, 515-528, https://doi.org/10.1016/j.cageo.2007.08.002

+#### Use Cases

+- Esteve, C., Audet, P., Schaeffer, A.J., Schutt, D.L., Aster, R.A., and Cubley, J. (2020).
+Seismic evidence for craton chiseling and displacement of lithospheric mantle by the Tintina Fault in the Northern Canadian Cordilleras, Geology, accepted.